na-na-hi/renget/archive/sfbf5.md

 \>Great Izuchi runs into you knocking you to the ground
 \>he then lies next gently bumping his head into you clearly wanting his turn
 \>While giving the Great Izuchi the attention he demands he rest his head on your lap
-\>you're not leaving until the Alpha says so
+\>you're not leaving until the Alpha says so%%

 ---
 ###*Jaggi/Jaggia*

 =============================================

-\>accidentally get injured while traveling through a forest locale
+%darkgreen%\>accidentally get injured while traveling through a forest locale
 \>not a hunter so you don't have felyne cart insurance
 \>get rescued instead by a tribe of wild Jaggia hybrids
 \>barely a sentence's worth of spoken word between them but they seem nice enough